About Human Trafficking

-Rescues range from month-long surveillance operations that develop into contact with a victims and their safe removal from their situation of exploitation to attending a homeless shelter to meet a victim referred by staff who’ve been trained by Hope for Justice arranging that individuals entry into safehouse accommodation.
+Rescues range from month-long observation operations that develop into contact with a victims and their safe removal from their situation of exploitation to attending a homeless shelter to meet a victim referred by staff who have been trained by Hope for Justice, then arranging that individual’s entry into safe-house accommodation.

 No matter how we get to the point of meeting that victim, we celebrate their rescue once it’s happened.
 Our expert intervention means a life changed and another step taken toward ending slavery for good.
 Find out more about the work of Hope for Justice on our What We Do page.